christie-b/boot2root/writeup1.md

 By doing a `cat` on the file following this file (file5, that contains the begining of the function), we get the rest of the getme() function.
 ![cat_file6](./misc/cat_file6.png)

--> By doing that with all the getmeX() functions, we get the password: `Iheartpwneage`.
+-> By doing that with all the getmeX() functions, we get the password: `Iheartpwnage`.

 ![Iheartpwnage](./misc/Iheartpwnage.png)